 Latest Updates and Resources

-For other testing avenues please see the Tip Sheet linked here: How to Schedule a COVID 19 Test
+For some local testing avenues please see the Tip Sheet linked here: COVID 19 Testing Locations

 In partnership with the Kent County Health Department, Kent ISD has launched a COVID-19 dashboard.
 This dashboard is meant to provide parents, educators and the general public with transparency on confirmed COVID-19 cases in our local schools and districts.
 Numbers will be updated on a weekly basis throughout the school year with data directly from the Kent County Health Department.

 All information has been provided by the CDC, State of Michigan, Kent County Health Department, and Spectrum Health.
 For more information, as well as the most up to date information, please visit their respective links: